Esphigmenou: History

 Athonite tradition attributes the foundation of the monastery to the Byzantine Emperor Theodosius II and his sister St. Pulcheria during the 5th century; the remains of this early monastery, having been subsequently destroyed by a huge rock that fell from the nearby hills, can still be found 500 metres from the existing monastery.
 However, historical and archaeological evidence cannot safely confirm this tradition and, therefore, the precise time of the monastery's foundation, as well as its founders, cannot be positively identified.

 The evidence can however confirm that as early as the late 10th or early 11th century the monastery existed.
 It is mentioned in at least three manuscripts.
 The monastery is referred to in a letter by Saint Paul of Xeropotamou dating from 1016.
 The will of the monk Demetrius of Chalki, dating from 1030, is signed by a monk who calls himself "Theoktistos monk and abbot of Esphigmenou Monastery".
 Finally, the monastery is mentioned in the second Typicon of Mount Athos in 1046.

 The monastery greatly prospered until the Ottoman conquest.
 Many Byzantine emperors, such as John V Palaiologos, contributed to this prosperity, as did other Orthodox rulers such as Serbian Emperor Stefan Dušan and Serbian Despot Đurađ Branković.
-This prosperity was however shrouded by constant disputes over land issues with the neighboring Vatopediou monastery, as well as by many pirate raids and two great fires that damaged the monastery during the 14th century.
+This prosperity was however overshadowed by constant disputes over land issues with the neighboring Vatopediou monastery, as well as by many pirate raids and two great fires that damaged the monastery during the 14th century.
 According to manuscripts held in the monastery's collection, the pirates posed a serious threat to the monastery because the sea near it is usually calm compared to the seas around the rest of the Athonite peninsula.
-Because of these reasons the monastery was eventually ruined and practically deserted which allowed the nearby monasteries of Hilandar and Zograf to grab various portions of land from it, which led to further legal disputes.
+Because of these reasons the monastery was eventually ruined and practically deserted, which allowed the nearby monasteries of Hilandar and Zograf to grab various portions of land from it, which led to further legal disputes.